Zyndro1/Zyndro1/README.md

 ## 🏢 Who We Are

-**Zyndro** is a frontend web design studio focused on helping Indian local businesses — restaurants, clinics, shops, and service providers — establish a strong online presence without the enterprise price tag.
+**WebBud Studio** is a frontend web design studio focused on helping Indian local businesses — restaurants, clinics, shops, and service providers — establish a strong online presence without the enterprise price tag.